frappe/erpnext_documentation/user/manual/en/accounts/sales-invoice.md

 ![SO Flow](/docs/assets/img/accounts/so-flow.png)

 ## 1. Prerequisites
-Before creating and using a Sales Invoice, it is advised to created the following first:
+Before creating and using a Sales Invoice, it is advised to create the following first:

 * [Item](/docs/user/manual/en/stock/item)
 * [Customer](/docs/user/manual/en/CRM/customer)